lacerdamj/lacerdamj.github.io/_pages/about.md

 Recent News
 ======

+- **November 2024** - I was invited and accepted to be part of the EPSRC Peer Review College.

 - **November 2024** - From November 12 to November 14 I visited the Hamilton Institute, at Maynooth University, Ireland, to collaborate with [Prof. Erivelton Nepomuceno](https://www.maynoothuniversity.ie/faculty-science-engineering/our-people/erivelton-nepomuceno).
 I also delivered the seminar "How control theory can contribute to safety in cyber-physical systems?".

 - **October 2024** - From October 01 to October 04, I received the visit of Roberto Fuentes, the Ph.D. student I co-supervise with Prof. Jonathan Palma from the University of Talca, Chile.